vbouchet31/vbouchet31.github.io/_posts/2022-12-01-drupal-memory-limit.markdown

 ![](/assets/2022-12-01-drupal-memory-limit/memory-limit-list.png)

-To create a new policy, click the "Add Policy" button.
+To create a new policy, click the "+ Add Policy" button.

 It displays the first step of
 the policy configuration.
 You must give a name to the policy ("Image style" in our example) and choose the memory that the